BhavanamUmeshChandraReddy/FUTURE-PE-03/Documentation/task_overmid.md

-Project Title: TripBuddy – AI Travel Guide Chatbot
+Project Title: Aero Guide – AI Travel Guide Chatbot

 This project is created as part of Prompt Engineering Task 3 under Future Interns.
 The goal of this task is to design an AI chatbot using prompt engineering techniques that can provide useful, structured, and user-friendly responses.